 In the current climate, the demand for Rolex watches is only escalating.
 The value of a Rolex on the secondary market is at a record high.
-But there’s another way you can score a luxury timepiece without forking out stacks – and no, you won’t have to survive ejecting from a fighter jet, either.
+But there’s another way you can score a luxury timepiece without forking out stacks – and no, you won’t have to survive ejecting from a fighter jet for this particular timepiece, either.
 As it so happens, all you have to do is work for Domino’s Pizza.

 Within the company, it’s known as the Domino’s “Rolex Challenge” and it all began in 1977.
 Founder, Tom Monaghan, gifted a hard-working manager with the watch off his own wrist for turning over US$20,000 in a single week of sales.
 Only back then, it was a Bulova with Domino’s logo on the face.
 A little later on, Monaghan began giving away Domino’s branded Seikos to employees for the same achievement.